soniafriesen/Help-Desk-Application/README.md

 # Client-Server-Developemt
 MVC using C#, ASP.Net, Microsoft SQL Server, and standard html.
+Simulates a IT support ticketing system.